nigelhorne/HTML-OSM/README.md

     the label is taken to be a location to be added.
     If no coordinates are provided, an error will be thrown.

+- geocoder

+    An optional geocoder object such as [Geo::Coder::List](https://metacpan.org/pod/Geo%3A%3ACoder%3A%3AList) or [Geo::Coder::Free](https://metacpan.org/pod/Geo%3A%3ACoder%3A%3AFree).

+- height

+    Height (in pixels or using your own unit), the default is 500px.

+- width

+    Width (in pixels or using your own unit), the default is 100%.

 - zoom

     An optional zoom level for the map, with a default value of 12.

 ## generate\_map

+Generates an HTML file (`map.html`) containing the interactive map with the specified coordinates.
+The file includes basic functionality such as zooming, resetting the map view, and searching locations.

     $osm->generate_map();